prometheus/client_java/README.md

 context.addServlet(new ServletHolder(new MetricsServlet()), "/metrics");
 ```

-All HTTP expostion integrations support restricting which time series to return
+All HTTP exposition integrations support restricting which time series to return
 using `?name[]=` URL parameters.
 Due to implementation limitations, this may
 have false negatives.